Offices Financial Aid FAQ

 What types of financial aid will I receive?

-Marlboro College awards funds to eligible students from a variety of sources (see page 1 of this document).
+Marlboro College awards funds to eligible students from a variety of sources.
 These include federal, state, outside and institutional sources.
 Details can be found on the financial aid pages in the college handbook.

 What options do I have if I need more aid or need help with my balance due to the college?